FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 # **{How To Use}**

 1. download from the releases section and place anti cheat prefab into the scene!
-2. ensure that the "Enforce Player Height" is turned on in VRCWorld

-if a seat exists please use the "Seat" code on it so it will actually work!
+if you want to use seats within your world its recommended to use the "Seat.cs" on all of them so they properly work!

 # **{VRC Restrictions}**